FlavScents AInsights Entry for Buchu Mercaptan (CAS: 38462-22-5)

 4. Use in Flavors

-Buchu mercaptan is primarily used in flavor formulations to impart a blackcurrant-like note.
-It is commonly employed in fruit flavors, particularly those mimicking blackcurrant, passion fruit, and other tropical fruits.
-Typical use levels in finished food or beverage products are extremely low, often in the range of 0.1 to 1 ppm, due to its high potency.
-Stability considerations include sensitivity to oxidation, which can alter its sensory characteristics, and it is generally stable under acidic conditions but may degrade under high heat.
+Buchu mercaptan is primarily used in flavor formulations to impart a blackcurrant or tropical fruit character.
+It is commonly employed in berry, tropical fruit, and certain alcoholic beverage flavors.
+The typical use levels in finished food or beverage products are very low, often in the range of 0.1 to 1 ppm, due to its strong odor intensity.

 Citation hooks: FlavScents; FEMA GRAS documentation; formulation literature